Get

 7. Stay Patient

 If your Akita doesn’t do well around other dogs right now, you can’t expect this behavior to change overnight.
-However, this doesn’t mean your Akita won’t ever get the hang of things.
+However, this doesn’t mean that your Akita won’t ever get the hang of things.
 Stick with it and, eventually, you can get them to behave the way they should around other dogs.

 smiling akita inu lying on a cement floor